Editors note: Some of the images below are animations showing two images and may take longer to load.

 Photos: Red Cross volunteers fight against the flu pandemic in the U.S. in 1918. | A doctor collects details of a person suffering from fever before conducting a swab test for COVID-19 at Guwahati Medical College Hospital in Gauhati, India, May 17, 2020.
 Credit: Anupam Nath/AP

-Here’s a look at some of the parallels between the two pandemics.
+Here’s a look at how the two pandemics compare.

 In 1918, the first flu cases were reported in March at an Army base in Kansas.
 Without testing capabilities, the flu spread widely and easily.
 The movement of military during World War I aided the spread.